Eleven Money Saving Tips

 9. Quit Buying on Impulse - Stores put items need the checkout to trap you and to take your hard earned money.
 Don’t fall for this marketing ploy.
 Just go through the check stand with your hands in your pockets and don’t pick up stuff that is luring you to open your wallet and spend your hard earned money.

 10. Start a Coin Jar - Every night before you go to sleep, empty your wallet or purse of all your change.
 At the end of the week – take that change to the bank.
 Do not use machines that convert your coins into cash (they have these in stores so people can convert change).
 These machines charge a percentage to convert your money.
 Either roll it up yourself or just take it and count it with the bank tellers.
-Some banks now have the coin changers as well.
+Some banks have coin changers as well.
 Some banks also now have the change accounts where you can round off your checking account and they will put the change in a savings account for you and after a period of time they will match some portion of your savings.
 You can also just open a savings account for your change.

 11. Save $5 a week – if you cannot do any of the above – just take a $5 bill and put it into a savings account at the end of each week.
 Don’t be embarrassed to “walk” to the bank each week to put your $5 dollars in your account.
-Be proud.
+Be proud. $5 adds up.

 Start saving right now…